hedinn1/KESTverkefni2/Verkefni3.md

 * What is the file extension for the text document? **txt**
 * Make a copy of the text document and place it in Folder2.
 How would you do it? **click on the txt and ctrl c and then ctrl v**
 * Right-click the text document > click Properties.
 Click the Details tab.
 What are the attributes associated with this file? **General,security,details,previous version**
 * Now create a folder named Folder3 inside Folder2.
-What is the complete path to Folder3?
+What is the complete path to Folder3? **C:User/notandi/Desktop/Folder1/Folder2/Folder3**
-* Which directories are listed under Quick access?
+* Which directories are listed under Quick access? **Desktop,Documents,Pictures**
 * Drag and drop Folder1 onto Quick access if it is not already listed under Quick access.
 What happened?
-Why would you want to do this?
+Why would you want to do this? **it added Folder1 to quick acces you would want to do this to files that you would need alot like for a writer might want word ready to uses or some programer want files**
 * What are folders listed in the Local Disk (C:)?
 * Open the folder associated with your username.
 Were you able to open it?
 Explain.
 * Open the folder associated with another username if it is available on the PC.
 Were you able to open it?
 Explain.